I’m a researcher studying Earth system resilience, and am currently working as a PostDoc at Stockholm Resilience Centre.

 Many of my personal interests also stem from this curiosity in the Earth system and how humans have come to co-evolve with it, and include natural history, archaeology, conservation, agroecology, environmental activism, and political philosophy.
 I’m also an Aikidoka, a bushcrafter, and a permaculture-influenced gardener.

-If you’d like to get in contact email me at david.armstrongmckay [at] su [dot] se or my whole name (as the title, no gaps) [at] gmail [dot] com.
+If you’d like to get in contact email me about work at david.armstrongmckay [at] su [dot] se or my whole name (as the title, no gaps) [at] gmail [dot] com for other stuff.